-Placebo n=6 25 mg n=6 50 mg n=6 100 mg n=6
+Placebo n=6 25 mg n=6 50 mg n=6 100 mg 6

-Dizziness 0 0 1 (17%) 1 (17%)
+Dizziness1 0 0 1 (17%) 1 (17%)

 Dysgeusia 1 (17%) 0 0 0

 Nausea 0 0 0 1 (17%)

 Presyncope 1 (17%) 0 0 0

-Restlessness1 0 0 0 1 (17%)
+Restlessness 0 0 0 1 (17%)

 Tachycardia 0 0 1 (17%) 0

-$^1$ Mild AE severity, $^2$ Moderate AE severity. $^3$ AE consisted of six beats of transient tachycardia that occurred again 48 hours after stopping study drug and was at that time determined to be unrelated to study drug by the investigator.
+Mild AE severity, Moderate AE severity.
+AE consisted of six beats of transient tachycardia that occurred again 48 hours after stopping study drug and was at that time determined to be unrelated to study drug by the investigator.
 No serious adverse events were reported.

 Cohort 4 enrolled nine mild to moderate Alzheimer's patients from 55 to 83 years of age with baseline MMSE scores between 14 and 25.
 These patients were allowed to stay on stable doses of background medications, including symptomatic Alzheimer's disease treatments, during the trial.
 COR388 was well-tolerated in Alzheimer's patients in this study.
-Two patients administered COR388, or 33% of those administered

-COR388, and two patients administered placebo, or 66% of the placebo treated group, experienced at least one mild to moderate TEAE that was considered to be study-drug related or possibly study-drug related by the investigator.
-While some subjects experienced minor changes ECGs, in particular QRS and PR prolongation, these changes were primarily within the normal range, not clinically significant and did not result in any symptoms or changes to the treatment of the patient.
+Two patients administered COR388, or 33% of those administered COR388, and two patients administered placebo, or 66% of the placebo treated group, experienced at least one mild to moderate TEAE that was considered to be study-drug related or possibly study-drug related by the investigator.
+While some transient increases in the QRS duration and PR interval were seen, these readings were within the range expected for older subjects and were not clinically significant.
 Relative to placebo, there were no patterns in laboratory abnormalities or changes in ECGs, vital signs, physical examinations, or brain magnetic resonance imaging, or MRI, observed during these trials that would be deemed practically relevant to the treatment of the patient with COR388.
 Summary results of these findings in Alzheimer's patients are presented below in Table 3.